coreos/coreos-xhyve/README.md

   defaults to `1024`.
   value is understood as being in MB.
 - **UUID**
   defaults to a random *uuid*.
   set to a constant value in order to achieve the same IP address across VM reboots.
+  As a bonus, on startup, the VMs IP address will be written to `~/.coreos-xhyve/${UUID}`, which should allow one to all sorts of automation tricks.
 - **CLOUD_CONFIG**
   defaults to `https://raw.githubusercontent.com/coreos/coreos-xhyve/master/cloud-init/docker-only.txt`.
   has to be a valid, reachable, URL, pointing to a valid *cloud-config* file.